FAFSA Publications and Resources

 The Federal Student Aid Identification (FSA ID) PowerPoint will guide you through the ins and outs of the FSA ID and how to create one.

-The Financial Aid Offer PowerPoint will guide you through understanding your financial aid offer, and what to do after receiving it.
+The Understanding Your Financial Aid Offer PowerPoint will guide you through the ins and outs of understanding your aid offer after completing the FAFSA.